 - Knowing that climate change is a problem isn’t the same as knowing how to tackle it — we need to educate people with solutions as well.

-- The level of social responsibility that we feel varies from person to person, and this will affect how much we feel we should act sustainable as an individual person.
+- The level of social responsibility that we feel varies from person to person, and this will affect how much we feel we should act sustainably as an individual person.

 - We also have varying levels of a ‘locus of control’ which dictates if we feel we can do something about a problem.
 People with a high ‘locus of control’ will feel able to find solutions to climate change, whereas people with a lower ‘locus of control’ will feel helpless and therefore less likely to act.

 - Social norms and dominant cultures.
-If the people who surround is act in a non-sustainable manner, we’re unlikely to do any different.
+If the people who surround us act in a non-sustainable manner, we’re unlikely to do any different.